cheewee2000/Darkball-Blinks/README.md

 Double click red tiles to reset the tile to use as a new endpoint.

-##Issues:
+## Issues:
-no juicy animations yet
+-- no juicy animations yet
-endpoints changes to cyan momentarily when it recieves the ball (even if you successfully hit it)
+-- endpoints changes to cyan momentarily when it recieves the ball (even if you successfully hit it)